Keith Park: Relief

 On learning of Park's impending departure, Air Vice Marshal Richard Saul, who led No. 13 Group, wrote to Park and noted "the magnificent achievements of your group in the past six months; they have borne the brunt of the war, and undoubtedly saved England".
 Arthur Tedder, a future CAS, later said of Park's command of No. 11 Group: "If ever any one man won the Battle of Britain, he did.
-I don't believe it is realised how much that one man, with his leadership, his clam judgement and his skill, did to save not only this country, but the world".
+I don't believe it is realised how much that one man, with his leadership, his calm judgement and his skill, did to save not only this country, but the world".
 Park himself felt that Saul should have taken over No. 11 Group instead of Leigh-Mallory, on the basis that the former was much more familiar with the RAF stations in the area.
 The news of Park's dismissal was met with dismay among his command.
 Wing Commander Victor Beamish, in charge of North Weald station, wrote to Park, advising that the regret at his departure crossed all ranks.
 Group Captain Cecil Bouchier, another senior officer within No. 11 Group, considered Park's leadership "...by his own infinite efforts...would not only ensure ultimate victory but inspire it".
 Subsequent appraisals of Park by German military intelligence were that he was a "man of action", and was known as the "Defender of London".

 Shortly after his relief, on 17 December, it was publicly announced that Park had been appointed a Companion of the Order of the Bath.
 According to the citation in The London Gazette, the honour was "in recognition of distinguished services rendered in recent operations".
 Despite this, Park was angry at his treatment by the Air Ministry and his opinion as to the reason for his relief was reinforced by comments from colleagues that unofficial reports had been made about Park's poor relationship with Leigh-Mallory.
 Late the following year he wrote to the new CAS, Air Chief Marshal Charles Portal, who had made the decision to replace Park with Leigh-Mallory, arguing his case.
 Portal promptly replied with assurances that his decision had nothing to do with Leigh-Mallory and was simply a matter of Park's health.
 Churchill was angered at the treatment of Park, and Dowding, by the Air Ministry's publication in March 1941 of a pamphlet on the Battle of Britain, in which neither officer was mentioned.
 A subsequent republication of the pamphlet, in an illustrated form, remedied this omission.